michaelthorne/michaelthorne.github.io/_posts/2018-06-28-full-stack-developer.md

 ### Not much has changed; everything has changed! 🤯

 As a junior web developer at my first job (2002), I built websites using PHP and MySQL.
-This familiar web stack is now referred to as [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) (Linux, Apache, MySQL and PHP).
+This popular web stack is now referred to as [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) (Linux, Apache, MySQL and PHP).

 I used HTML to describe (and structure) the content using table based layouts.
 And my limited knowledge of CSS allowed